 By email: firstname.lastname@example.org

-Any privacy complaints received by Sport Australia must be in writing and will be initially investigated by the Sport Australia Privacy Officer, and will be escalated as required.
-Sport Australia will respond to all complaints within a reasonable time period appropriate to the specific complaint.
+Any privacy complaints received by the ASC must be in writing and will be initially investigated by the ASC Privacy Officer, and will be escalated as required.
+The ASC will respond to all complaints within a reasonable time period appropriate to the specific complaint.

 The Privacy (Australian Government Agencies — Governance) APP Code 2017 (APP Code) requires all agencies to conduct a privacy impact assessment for all high risk privacy projects.